-- 3.1 Complaints against any breach of the Members' Code of Conduct must be referred in accordance with the Council's published Arrangements for Dealing with Complaints about Councillors.
-Complaints against any breach of this protocol by a Member will be referred to the Members' Code of Conduct Committee and to the Leader of the relevant political party group. - 3.2 Complaints against any breach of this protocol by an Officer may be referred to the Chief Executive.
+- 3.1 Complaints against any breach of the Members' Code of Conduct must be referred in accordance with the Council's published 'Arrangements for Dealing with Complaints about Councillors'.
+Complaints against any breach of this protocol by a Member will be referred to the Standards Committee and to the Leader of the relevant political party group. - 3.2 Complaints against any breach of this protocol by an Officer may be referred to the Chief Executive.